 Original Medicare covers some of the costs of services, such as hospital and skilled nursing facility stays, home health, and hospice (Part A) and doctor visits, durable medical equipment, and labs (Part B).
 But it doesn’t pay for everything.
 While MA plans provide the same standard coverages as Original Medicare, they also offer extra benefits that can help you reach and maintain your health and wellness goals.
 These can include:

-Some Medicare Advantage plans even cover additional non-medical benefits such as nutritional counseling and meal delivery services.
+Some Medicare Advantage plans even cover additional non-medical benefits such as nutrition counseling and meal delivery services.
 These plans are designed to promote an active lifestyle where you feel socially connected to others in your community.

 How do I choose the best Medicare Advantage plan for me?